IBM-Cloud/places-insights-lab/README.md

 2. Clicking on **Edit Code** will take you to the Jazz Hub repository, which will allow us to edit and push new versions of our code to the application.

-3. With the repository, navigate to public/js/app.js and open that file to view the application source code
+3. With the repository, navigate to `public/js/app.js` and open that file to view the application source code

   ![Edit](xdocs/lab/edit.png)

 4. Locate the comment *Retrieve current weather*.
 The implementation of the function currently returns an empty object.
 Comment the line returning the empty object and uncomment the actual code calling the server API.
-Note that the implementation calls an API on our backend, passing the latitude and longitude of a location.
+Note that the implementation calls an API on the backend, passing the latitude and longitude of a location.

 5. Repeat the same operation for the comment *Retrieve 10 day forecast*.
 The code to uncomment will call the backend API to get weather forecast.